jordanhardee/jordanhardee.github.io/index.md

 Hello my name is Jordan Hardee.
 I am a 24 year old IT student who goes to the University of Cincinnati and is currently looking for an IT-related co-op.
 I am the Press Secretary of the Ohio Green Party and the General Secretary of the Warren County Green Party.
 I am an associate member of the Free Software Foundation, a member of Esperanto-USA, and The Planetary Society.
 I am very passionate about these things.
 I have written previously for _2600: The Hacker Quarterly_ under various pseudonyms and have anonymously contributed to a number of free software and peer-to-peer projects.
 I am currently doing research for a book I am writing on Albanian history in the 20th century.
 In my free time I also help install political notes on Richard Stallman's personal website.

 Right now I'm trying to read all the major religious texts of the world and to get an understanding for the teachings and practices of all the major world religions (and some lesser known ones).
-I would consider myself an open-minded and tolerant Christian (or Christ-follower) who learns a lot from many different religious and spiritual traditions, and _Christian_ in that I try to follow the moral, philosophical, and religious teachings of Jesus Christ.
 I am planning on doing future programming related to brain-computer interfaces once I can afford the hardware as I believe writing such code as free (as in freedom) software is vitally important to the future.
 I am cautiously optimistic as to what the future holds.
 I try to be a good person as best as I can.

-## Interests

-My interests include but are not limited to:

-Astronomy, Biology, Chemistry, Chess, Classical Music, Classical Literature, Classic Games, Cold Fusion, Computer Programming, Cybersecurity, Economics, Esperanto, Free Software Activism, Green Politics, History, Learning Languages, Mathematics, Physics, Political Science, Space Travel, Star Trek, Reading, Religion, Philosophy, etc.

 I'm a bit of a polymath and tend to get obsessed with certain topics.
-I'm probably going to start a podcast soon.

 ## Upcoming Book